0xECEAD/Arcade-CrystalCastles_MiSTer/Readme.md

 Cores must be developed in **Quartus v17.0.x**.
 It's recommended to have updates, so it will be **v17.0.2**.
 Newer versions won't give any benefits to FPGA used in MiSTer, however they will introduce incompatibilities in project settings and it will make harder to maintain the core and collaborate with others. **So please stick to good old 17.0.x version.** You may use either Lite or Standard license.

 # Attention
-**TODO** ROMs are not included.
+ROMs are not included.
 In order to use this arcade, you need to provide the correct ROMs.

 To simplify the process .mra files are provided in the releases folder, that specifies the required ROMs with checksums.
 The ROMs .zip filename refers to the